I’ve tested out a pair of Crescent Moon Gold 13 Trail Snowshoes and am extremely pleased with them.

-They were designed specifically for women and made to accommodate a woman’s shorter, narrower stride.
-This Colorado-based company was actually the first manufacturer out there to design a series of women’s snowshoes and has done a great job with their tear drop shaped tail.
-While many snowshoes I’ve tried have felt like giant paddles on my feet, these snowshoes are extremely comfortable to wear and allow me to walk normally through the snow.
-I appreciate this because I have enough to focus on when hiking without staring at my feet for fear I’ll trip over them!
+While many snowshoes I’ve tried have felt like giant paddles on my feet, these snowshoes are incredibly comfortable to wear and allow me to walk normally through the snow.
+I appreciate this because I have enough to focus on when hiking, without staring at my feet for fear I’ll trip over them!

-The second thing that stood out to me was how well the binding secured to my foot, and stayed secure without contorting my foot into some weird position.
-When I raise my foot, the whole snowshoe goes with it and keeps my foot aligned properly.
-This is important when traversing or crossing side cut slopes.
+The second thing that stood out to me was how well the binding secured to my foot and stayed secure without contorting my foot into some weird position.
+When I raise my foot, the whole snowshoe goes with it and keeps my foot appropriately aligned.
+This fact is important when traversing or crossing side cut slopes.

 Strong and Light

-The next thing I love about the Crescent Moon snowshoes is how strong and sturdy they are, without weighing a ton.
+The next thing I love about the Crescent Moon snowshoes is how strong and sturdy they are without weighing a ton (3.9 lbs/pair).
 As mentioned above, I don’t want to be focused on these big paddles attached to my feet while walking.
-I need a lightweight pair of snowshoes that allow me to have fun while hiking and playing in the snow.
-Winter hiking is hard enough without feet that feel like lead weights under you.
+Instead, I need a lightweight pair of snowshoes that allow me to have fun while hiking and playing in the snow.
+Winter hiking is strenuous enough without feet that feel like lead weights under you.

-The true moment where I said, “these snowshoes are awesome” came after jumping off a small waterfall, landing with complete confidence, and climbing back up to do it again.
-I can’t wait to tackle some easy winter ascents and scrambles with these snowshoes now.
+The moment where I said, “These snowshoes are awesome,” came after jumping off a small waterfall, landing with complete confidence, and climbing back up to do it again.
+Now I can’t wait to tackle some easy winter ascents and scrambles with these snowshoes.

 I chose this pair of snowshoes because most of the snowshoe trails where I live are fairly groomed and well maintained.
-I knew I wouldn’t be hiking through waist deep powder very often or venturing into the backcountry.
-For those that pursue more adventurous snowshoeing into the wild, I’d recommend the Gold 15 Backcountry Snowshoes by Crescent Moon.
+I knew I wouldn’t be hiking through waist-deep powder very often or venturing into the backcountry.
+I’d recommend the Gold 15 Backcountry Snowshoes by Crescent Moon for those who pursue more adventurous snowshoeing into the wild.

-For cross-country trail use I would recommend the Gold 13 shoes that I’ve been testing.
-They would work very well for summiting peaks as well and I can think of past trails where I could have used their grip when side stepping steep slopes.
+For cross-country trail use, though, I would recommend the Gold 13 ‘shoes that I’ve been testing.
+They would also work very well for summiting peaks, and I can think of past trails where I could have used their grip when sidestepping steep slopes.
 Just don’t expect to run down the mountain with ease.
 The grip you have on your way up will not always be your friend on the way down.